 What Is Kugel?

 Kuguel is an endlessly versatile dish that can be made sweet or savory.
 It can be served for breakfast, lunch, dinner, dessert, or even a between-meal snack.

 This particular version of kugel is a custard-like cake whose components are oil, noodles, eggs, and sugar.
 It is a brilliantly simple and easily made dessert, which may also be served as a side dish or light lunch.
 Its applications and variations are limited only by your imagination.
 It is a recipe that is simple and "everyday" enough to be made regularly for your family . . . but it can get dressed up and turn out for guests, too.

 If you keep chickens, it is a great Easter or springtime recipe, as it uses eggs in quantity.
 It is a joyful-looking dish, full of sunshine and even a bit of whimsy.

 Unfortunately, this recipe is not one for busy days.
-It does not come together in 20 minutes and leave room while cooking for major chores or difficult homework.
+It does not come together in 20 minutes and it doesn't leave much time while cooking for major chores or difficult homework.
 But it is easy to make, and once it's in the oven, it leaves ample time to go on about your life or attend to duties.

 I have a family of four, including picky eaters with dietary restrictions.
 Still, this recipe makes a cake that rounds out our meals and provides snacks over the course of several days—so it is definitely worth the time.
 Enjoy!